enze-chen/enze-chen.github.io/teaching.markdown

 No matter how I design my courses, it doesn't change the fact that <span style="font-weight:500">the majority of your learning will take place outside of the classroom and often in conversation with others</span>.
 I certainly would not be where I am today without the support of countless mentors who have dedicated their time to offer me advice and opportunities.
-That's why I try to make myself as available as possible for students and my door will always be open for you, regardless of your educational background and affiliation.
+That's why I try to make myself as available as possible for students and my door will always be open for you.
-Here are some examples of the things we can talk about; but even if I don't have answers to all of your questions, I can connect you with someone who does or at least help expand your views of what's possible.
+Here are some examples of the things we can talk about; but even if I don't have answers to all of your questions, I can likely connect you with someone who does!

 - <span style="font-weight:500">Can you explain [this concept] to me?</span>
 Certainly, and I'll try to do a better job than [ChatGPT](https://chat.openai.com/){:target="_blank"}!